 There are many reasons why having a company secretary in Hong Kong is essential.

-In reality, it is one of compulsory requirements determined on the basis of the Company Ordinance, therefore if you want to register a Hong Kong company, you are left no choice but to select a company secretary.
+In reality, it is one of the compulsory requirements determined on the basis of the Company Ordinance, therefore if you want to register a Hong Kong company, you are left no choice but to select a company secretary.
 It should be noted that a company can fail to be listed on the Stock Exchange if the company does not appoint a qualified company secretary.

 A company secretary in Hong Kong is also a contributing factor to the growth and sustainability of a company.
 To be specific, there are two major benefits of selecting a company secretary: